exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   Current blockchain height.

 - `queued`
-  Queue for messages from next height or round.
+  Queue for messages from the future height or round.

 - `proposes`
   HashMap with known block proposals.